Intel 'looks forward' to engaging with activist investor Dan Loeb on exploring the company's strategic alternatives

 Powered by

-Reuters, which first reported the letter, noted that the hedge fund has a nearly $1 billion stake in Intel.
+Third Point has a nearly $1 billion stake in Intel, according to sources familiar with the matter.
 Intel shares rose as much as 6.1% on the news Tuesday, giving the company a market value of more than $200 billion.

 ELON MUSK FLIES TO HAWAII TO MEET WITH ORACLE'S LARRY ELLISON